 Thanks so much for reading our guide on how to improve your Image SEO.

-I hope this article has given you a better idea of what ALT text is and how it can help improve the SEO of your online store.
+I hope this article has given you a better idea of what alternative text is and how it can help improve the SEO of your online store.
 We hope that you’ll apply what you’ve learned to your product images.

 If you have any questions about how our Get Clicked app works or about Image SEO, feel free to send us an email.